Plan Your Visit

 Hours subject to change.

-Daily entry fees will be charged Friday, May 22, 2020 through Monday, Sept.
-7, 2020.
-No daily entry fees are charged between Labor Day and Memorial Day weekend.
+Daily entry fees will be charged April 12, 2021 through October 17, 2021.
 Each person entering the park must pay the entrance fee.
 Fees are collected for each person entering Boulder Reservoir including runners, walkers and cyclists.
-Additional fees are charged for boat permits and fitness swimming reservations.

 Rate reflects a discount rate for those who either live, or are paid employees of businesses or organizations, within the city limits of Boulder.
 If you need help determining your fee status speak with our team members at the front gate.
 Adult proof of residence/worker status required.